An Unearthly Child: Critical response

-The serial received mixed reviews from television critics.
+The serial initially received mixed reviews from television critics.
 Michael Gower of the Daily Mail wrote a short favourable review of the first episode, claiming that the ending "must have delighted the hearts of the Telegoons who followed".
 A reviewer in the Daily Worker stated that they "intend following closely" to the show, describing the ending as "satisfying".
-Variety felt that the script "suffered from a glibness of characterisations which didn't carry the burden of belief", but praised the "effective camerawork", noting that the show "will impress if it decides to establish a firm base in realism".
+Variety felt the script "suffered from a glibness of characterizations which didn't carry the burden of belief", but praised the "effective camera-work" and eerie sound effects, noting the show "will impress if it decides to establish a firm base in realism".
 After the second episode, Mary Crozier of The Guardian was unimpressed by the serial, stating that it "has fallen off badly soon after getting underway"; she felt that the first episode "got off the ground predictably, but there was little to thrill", while the second was "a depressing sequel ... wigs and furry pelts and clubs were all ludicrous".
 Conversely, Marjorie Norris of Television Today commented that if the show "keeps up the high standard of the first two episodes it will capture a much wider audience".